TommyTran732/Synapse-OCI/README.md

 This repository has been deprecated and will stop receiving updates by the end of September 2024.

-All development efforts have been moved to [Blue OCI's repository](https://github.com/Blue-OCI/synapse).
+All development efforts have been moved to [Polarix Containers repository](https://github.com/polarix-containers/synapse).
 Please switch your systems to using `ghcr.io/blue-oci/synapse` as the container image.

 ---